sutrolabs/census-docs/basics/developers/custom-api.md

 ---
 description: >-
-  This page describes how to use Census with the Custom Destination API to create a connection to any destination service of your choice.
+  Use Census with Custom Destinations to create a connection to any destination service of your choice.
 ---

 # Custom Destination API